An Insider’s Letter About Michael Jackson’s Women. Part 2. CHECKING IT UP WITH FRANK CASCIO’S HELP

 Frank was like a son to Michael and children were always spared by Michael when it came to details of adult life.
 Therefore when his unhappy marriages took place Michael didn’t spell out to Frank the complex, intricate and often discouraging reasons for his decisions concerning women.
 As for Lisa Marie for example, Michael chose to present to Frank the news of his marriage and divorce from her in a totally ridiculous manner.

-It started with him telling the 14-year old Frank that Prince Al-Waleed bin Talal liked to do business with family men, and so he wanted Michael, as his partner, to be married, and this is why Michael had married Lisa Marie Presley.
+It started with him telling the 14-year old Frank that Prince Al-Waleed bin Talal liked to do business with family men, and so he wanted Michael, as his partner, to be married, and this is why Michael married Lisa Marie Presley.
 This is the most ridiculous thing I’ve ever heard – but what else could he say to a teenager who used to give Michael Christmas gag gifts of garbage or a yearly supply of tampons, accompanied by unappetizing scraps of a family Christmas dinner?

-Add to their usual pranky style the fact that Frank was still too young to understand the intricacies of Michael’s relations with women in order to be able to coherently explain them to us twenty years later, and you will see that no way could Michael tell him the details of his love life as they were, especially since Michael was unable to understand much of what was going on himself at the time.
+Add to their usual pranky style the fact that Frank was still too young to understand the complexity of Michael’s relations with women in order to be able to coherently explain them to us twenty years later, and you will see that there was no way could Michael tell him the details of his love life as they were, especially since Michael was unable to understand much of what was going on himself at the time.

 This makes it clear that Frank’s memories of Michael’s affairs with women should be taken with a grain of salt as we never know when Michael was making a fool of himself and when he was telling the real truth to his younger friend.